 Selected Objects

-If you use the object name mapping feature to rename an object, other objects that are dependent on the object may fail to be synchronized.
+If you use the object name mapping feature, other objects that depend on the mapped object may fail to synchronize.

 Click Next: Advanced Settings to configure advanced settings.